-Native Brazilians, Jonas and Geni are staff members with Priority Associates, the business and professional ministry of Campus Crusade for Christ.
+Native Brazilians, Jonas and Geni are staff members with Priority Associates, the business and professional ministry of Cru.

-While Campus Crusade has 135 staff members in Brazil, Jonas and Geni are the only representatives for Priority Associates.
+While Cru has 135 staff members in Brazil, Jonas and Geni are the only representatives for Priority Associates.
 They face a daunting task.

 São Paulo has more than 3 million business professionals and covers roughly 600 square miles—two times the area of New York City.
 In the midst of this seismic city, Jonas and Geni develop relationships with Brazilian professionals.
 Their goal is to help them integrate their faith in Jesus into their work and life.

 Priority Associates has a presence in 15 cities in the United States, expanding to São Paulo 10 years ago.

 Before joining Priority Associates, Geni, 36, spent six years working in public relations and freelance graphic design.
 With a confident gaze and stylish wardrobe, Geni looks like an achieving career woman.

 Jonas, 29, spent several years traveling around Brazil showing the JESUS film, an evangelistic movie based on the Gospel of Luke.
 He began working with Priority Associates after marrying Geni two years ago.

 Small in stature with an athletic frame, Jonas is an avid runner and trains with a group of 15 other professionals every Saturday—a key networking opportunity.